 Martial-arts master Shang-Chi confronts the past he thought he left behind when he's drawn into the web of the mysterious Ten Rings organization.

-Shang-Chi is the type of film I love to watch but hate to review, because I don't have much to say outside of go see it.
+Shang-Chi is the type of film I love to watch but hate to review because I don't have much to say outside of "go see it."
 It's a really good film that I loved.
 The action was great, the characters were really good, the CGI was really well done, and the film was simply entertaining.

 I'm not going to get into spoilers yet, but I really loved the villain.
 He was seriously emotional and very well written.
 In terms of Marvel villains, I definitely think he's among the best.
 Another great thing was the fact that this felt like a Shang-Chi story.
 Similar to Black Widow, this film was contained to this family and felt special.

 At its heart, this film is a Kung-Fu movie that explores the more mythical side of Chinese culture, and it has amazing results for the most part.
 I had two problems with this film.
 The first is that it follows the Marvel formula.
 Now I don't mind formulas especially when they work, and with the massive success of the MCU, it's very clear that they do work.
 However, it felt as if the filmmakers were left constrained by the formula which is the complete opposite of what it's supposed to be.
 The third act almost felt like an entirely different film.
-For the first two thirds of this film, it's a really cool and emotional Kung-Fu family drama, but the final act was a standard Marvel fantasy film.
+For the first two-thirds of this film, it's a really cool and emotional Kung-Fu family drama, but the final act was a standard Marvel fantasy film.

 It felt so disconnected from the rest of the story.
 And don't get me wrong it looked cool, but I didn't know exactly what was happening.
 We had a big CGI fight at the end when we didn't need one, and most of what happens at the end isn't established until the end.
-It's like having a standard WW2 film turn into a zombie movie at the very end with no buildup.
+It's like having a standard WWII film turn into a zombie movie at the very end with no buildup.
 I'm not even saying it's bad because it does look very cool and it's fun, but when you're winning the race only to suddenly change strategy and come in second place you have to ask why.

 That also leads to my second problem which is that the film lacks closure.
 This film is about Shang-Chi, his father, and his sister, and how they're forced to confront their past.
-The main drama and conflict is between these three characters, but in the third act it shifts to another one.
+The main drama and conflict are between these three characters, but in the third act, it shifts to another one.
 I thought the film sidelined everything it built up to give us a Marvel ending.
-I wanted to see Shang-Chi and his sister's relationship actually get closure before he ended things with his dad, because that's what the story builds up to.
+I wanted to see Shang-Chi and his sister's relationship actually get closure before he ended things with his dad because that's what the story builds up to.
 Most of Shang-Chi's character revolves around him dealing with his past, but that and his father gets sidelined for the CGI monster.

 Overall, it's a great film unfortunately derailed by a disappointing third act, but it's still a film everyone should see and one I think everyone would enjoy.